stonefl/LearningHadoop2/README.md

 ### Section 1.3 Overview of MapReduce

+MapReduce is a programming model that simplifies parallel computing.

+Map --> Appply operations to all elements
+Shuffle and sort  -->
+Reduce --> Sumamarize operation on elements

 * Created by Yahoo! from a paper by Google
 * Computation engine
 * Coded in Java